MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/Invoke-MgQuerySearch.md

 Search results are provided in the response.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaQuerySearch](/powershell/module/Microsoft.Graph.Beta.Search/Invoke-MgBetaQuerySearch?view=graph-powershell-beta)

 ## SYNTAX

 ### QueryExpanded (Default)